WenYuHo/hacklytics2024/README.md

 # Mental Health Trends Visualization

 This interactive visualization explores global trends in mental health disorders over the past 20 years.
-The analysis is based on the dataset from Kaggle titled "Uncover Global Trends in Mental Health Disorder" (https://www.kaggle.com/datasets/thedevastator/uncover-global-trends-in-mental-health-disorder).
+The analysis is based on the dataset from Kaggle titled "Uncover Global Trends in Mental Health Disorder" ([Dataset Link](https://www.kaggle.com/datasets/thedevastator/uncover-global-trends-in-mental-health-disorder)).
 The visualization is designed to provide users with a dynamic and insightful experience, allowing them to filter data based on country and observe the evolution of major mental health disorders, including Depression, Alcohol Use, Eating Disorders, and Drug Use.

 ## Visualization Link
 You can access the interactive visualization on Tableau Public by following this link: [Mental Health Trends Visualization](https://public.tableau.com/app/profile/tony.ho6073/viz/hack2024/Dashboard1?publish=yes)